 Ep23 let the battle begin lets bring some freedom to the special region

 My point in including these quotes isn’t to say anything negative about the posters.
-On the contrary, I think it’s great they’re sharing their thoughts on this page!
+On the contrary, I think it’s great they’re sharing their thoughts on that page!

 The point I’m trying to make is that I think these are references to the dishonest and abusive use of force that the US government and its intelligence agencies have undertaken to justify the use of military force.
 The excuses to invade Iraq, the involvement in Libya, and ongoing interference within the sovereign confines of other nations has earned the US a world-wide reputation for euphemistically using “freedom” to invade other countries.
 It is this kind of spirit, along with the right-wing politics of Prime Minister Abe in Japan, that fuel some of the negativity around Gate.